eml10n/l10ninfo/content/localization.md

 	<img src="https://assets.engagemedia.org/logomark-white.svg" alt="EngageMedia Logomark in White">

-Watch out for semantic elements that has English HTML tags:
+Watch out for semantic elements that have English HTML tags:

 	<header>
 		...
 	</header>

 	<article>
-		Some content to the article
+		Some content of the article
 		<br>
 		Another line of this content
 	</article>